Canadian Broadcasting Corporation: Management

-As a Crown corporation, the CBC operates at arm's length (autonomously) from the government in its day-to-day business.
+As a Crown corporation, the CBC operates quasi-autonomously from the Federal government in its day-to-day business.
 The corporation is governed by the Broadcasting Act of 1991, under a board of directors and is directly responsible to Parliament through the Department of Canadian Heritage.
 General management of the organization is in the hands of a president, who is appointed by the Governor General of Canada in Council, on the advice of the prime minister.

 According to The Hill Times, a clause in Bill C-60—an omnibus budget implementation bill introduced by the government of Stephen Harper in 2013—"appears to contradict a longstanding arm's-length relationship between the independent CBC and any government in power".
 The clause allows the "prime minister's cabinet to approve salaries, working conditions and collective bargaining positions for the CBC".

 On September 1, 2007, the CBC became subject to the federal Access to Information Act.

 Board of directors

 In accordance with the Broadcasting Act, a board of directors is responsible for the management of the Canadian Broadcasting Corporation.
 The board is made up of 12 members, including the chair and the president and CEO.
 A current list of directors is available from the Canadian Governor in Council here.

-As of April 2025, the CBC's board of directors page lists:
+As of September 2026, the CBC's board of directors page lists: